 People, for a long time, have had the mistaken idea that to love oneself is sinful.
 But that’s just as misguided as any wrong kind of self-love.
 Nothing in the Bible or in any spiritual teaching of truth backs up this notion that we shouldn’t love ourselves.
 That would mean we don’t love the divine manifestation that we are.
 It denies the essence of who we are.
 It stops us from loving and helping others.
 So we need to persevere in sorting out the difference between healthy self-respect and distorted self-love.

-One thing we struggle with is a mass image—a collective hidden belief—that considering the self is being selfish and sinful.
+One thing we struggle with is a mass image—a collective hidden belief—that its selfish and sinful to consider the self.
 This makes it hard to make a decision.
 It would seem that any decision that results in an advantage for the self is wrong.
 Well, maybe it is and maybe it isn’t.
 There are no hard and fast rules here.
 But decision-making is a requirement for living a healthy life.
 So how confusing is all that?

-We’re often called on to make decisions where it’s not obvious what’s right and what’s wrong.
+We must often make decisions where it’s not obvious what’s right and what’s wrong.
 Decisions can hurt people, and we don’t always have to be the one getting hurt.
 This statement seems to contradict what was said before—namely, that to cause a disadvantage to another cannot possibly be an advantage for us.
 But no, this is not a contradiction—both are true here on planet Earth.

-Where a decision must be made that is going to hurt us or someone else, we are really looking at the final outcome of a whole series of deviations and chain reactions from the past—a past we can neither change nor avoid.
+Where we must make a decision that is going to hurt us or someone else, we are really looking at the final outcome of a whole series of deviations and chain reactions from the past.
+That’s a past we can neither change nor avoid.
 And not making decisions is not a way out either.
-In such cases, everything must be weighed with integrity and honesty.
+In such cases, we must weigh everything with integrity and honesty.
 The outcome will differ each time.

 We need to find the place of proper respect for ourselves.
 When we bump us against a popular hidden belief that says, “I do not deserve it,” we tend to overcompensate.
 Deep down, we’re really rebelling against a low opinion of ourselves.
 All this prevaricating is happening at a hidden level of feelings and may not even compute on an intellectual level.
-It is important to take the time to sort out these bundles of confused feelings, which is done by working with someone who can help hold the flashlight as we peer into the shadows.
+It is important to take the time to sort out these bundles of confused feelings.
+And we can only do this by working with someone who can help hold the flashlight as we peer into the shadows.

 There’s something else that shows up in human personalities, and that is the role of punishment.
 In addition to self-punishment, there is a form that shows up in the child as well as in the immature adult.
 It is the desire to punish the other.
 And it arises when the other doesn’t follow our wishes.
-This may not be witnessed in actions as much as in inner attitudes.
+We may not witness this in actions as much as in inner attitudes.